HersheyTaichou/CodeBible/README.md

 Finally, it will ask you where you want to want to store the local copy of your repository.

+## CodeBible PowerShell Module

+Work has begun on migrating some of the scripts to PowerShell functions, which will be included in a module, so the script can be run with one command.
+The module can be found [here](PowerShell/Modules/CodeBible/README.md)

+The original scripts will remain as-is, for reference or for when you need to run them on a machine but do not want to download and import the module.
+Migrated functions will have a note before the script, to inform you that it is part of the module.

 ## Other Resources

 ### Sean McAvinue's Blog and GitHub